Our Magnificent Team:

 If you could meet anyone, who would it be?

 Wow…Truly no one…Isn’t that crazy?
-I suppose the question should be framed, “Who do I admire?”…I admire Nelson Mandela.
+I suppose the question should be framed, “Who do I admire?”…I have long admired Nelson Mandela.
 I admire former Prime Minister, Gough Whitlam.
 I admire any person, who despite popular opinion, has looked towards creating change for the greater good.

 Do you have any unknown skills, facts or interests?